nita14/ULDK/README.md

 ArcGIS Pro Add-in to consume [ULDK API](https://uldk.gugik.gov.pl/?lang=en) (land parcel location service) which allows to identify and download land parcel data in Poland (for majority of counties).
 Service provided by GUGiK uder the CC BY 4.0 license.

 ## Requirements
 - ArcGIS Pro Basic v.
 3.2.
-License Basic or higher.
+License: Basic or higher.
 - Access to the Internet.
 Whitelisted URLs:
   1. *.github.com
   2. *.uldk.gugik.gov.pl